Permissionless-Software-Foundation/encrypt-msg/README.md

 There are a few main commands for sending and receiving message.
 - create-wallet - to create a wallet.
 - set-key - to generate a private/public key pair for encrypting messages.
-- package-files - zip up files and messages into a single file.
+- packag-file - zip up files and messages into a single file.
-- encrypt-message - encrypt the zip file, upload it to IPFS, and signal the BCH address that they have a message.
+- encrypt-send - encrypt the zip file, upload it to IPFS, and signal the BCH address that they have a message.
-- check-message - see if there are any messages for your address.
+- check-messages - see if there are any messages for your address.
-- decrypt-message - download file from IPFS and decrypt it.
+- decrypt-messages - download file from IPFS and decrypt it.

 # Command Line Usage
 <!-- usage -->